Embedding Custom Widgets from Qt Designer in PyQt5

 If you don't have an obvious base class to use, then you can use QWidget, the common base class of all Qt widgets.

-Data science is one of the post popular uses of Python, and building dashboards and analysis tools is a common use case of PyQt5.
-For all of these being able to add plots to your UI is very useful — and being able to do this from Qt Designer even more so.
+Data science is one of the most popular uses of Python, and building dashboards and analysis tools is a common use case of PyQt5.
+For all of these, being able to add plots to your UI is very useful — and being able to do this from Qt Designer even more so.

 There are a number of plotting libraries available in Python, with matplotlib being the most popular and offering some basic support for PyQt5.
-PyQtGraph is an popular alternative which uses Qt's native QGraphicsScene to provide fast zooming, scaling, drag-drop behaviour that feels a natural part of your application.
+PyQtGraph is a popular alternative which uses Qt's native QGraphicsScene to provide fast zooming, scaling, and drag-and-drop behavior that feels like a natural part of your application.

-Whether you're using PyQtGraph or maplotlib for your plotting needs, the plot canvas widgets are not available from within Qt Designer.
-In this tutorial I'll walk you through the process of using these custom widgets in your apps.
+Whether you're using PyQtGraph or matplotlib for your plotting needs, the plot canvas widgets are not available from within Qt Designer.
+In this tutorial, I'll walk you through the process of embedding these custom widgets in your apps using widget promotion.

-If you don't have PyQtGraph installed already, you can install it using:
+If you don't have PyQtGraph installed already, you can install it using the following command:

 The instructions below aren't specific to PyQtGraph, and you can use the same process to add matplotlib or any other custom widgets to your app.

-We will be using Qt Designer to create a simple UI design, and adding a placeholder for our PyQtGraph widget.
-First open Qt Designer and create a new QMainWindow as normal.
+We will be using Qt Designer to create a simple UI design and add a placeholder for our PyQtGraph widget.
+First, open Qt Designer and create a new QMainWindow as usual.

 Qt Creator — Select MainWindow for widget type Qt Creator — Select MainWindow for widget type

 We next need to add the placeholder widget.
-As there is no suitable baseclass for the PyQtGraph plot widget, we'll use the basic QWidget as our placeholder.
-Select the Widget from the left sidebar and place it in the centre of your window.
+As there is no suitable base class for the PyQtGraph plot widget, we'll use the basic QWidget as our placeholder.
+Select the Widget from the left sidebar and place it in the center of your window.

 Add a widget to the window.
 Name the widget as "graphWidget" Add a widget to the window.
 Name the widget as "graphWidget"